RomitChakraborty/cp_kinetics_monocular_video/README.md

-# Correlated Kinetics through monocular video: Technique & Style (LoRA + Pose)
+# Correlated Kinetics from Monocular Video:

-A compact research playground to model Imran Khan’s batting style from grainy broadcast footage: we normalize and tile video exemplars, extract skeletal motion, and explore physics‑aware signals that inform fine‑tuning (LoRA) and upscaling.
+This repo implements a correlation–path analysis of batting kinetics from short monocular video.
+From each clip we detect 2D keypoints and a bat tip, root‑center and scale‑normalize, smooth and differentiate, estimate a single in‑plane swing axis, and compute time‑lagged correlations among segments.
+We then extract a single directed chain—the maximum‑weight correlation path—that summarizes how motion flows from the lower body to the bat.
+The representation is intentionally minimal (one swing axis, one timeline, one chain), grounded in the physics of proximal‑to‑distal sequencing and designed for legibility via economy, directionality, and salience.

 ---

-## 🎬 Six canonical shots (2×3, synchronized)
+## Six canonical shots (2×3, synchronized)
 [![Six shots composite](docs/assets/ik_shots_2x3.gif)](docs/assets/ik_shots_2x3.mp4)

-## 🦴 Corresponding skeletons (2×3, synchronized)
+## Corresponding skeletons (2×3, synchronized)
 [![Six skeletons composite](docs/assets/ik_skeletons_2x3.gif)](docs/assets/ik_skeletons_2x3.mp4)